5 Steps to Planning a Memorable Office Christmas Party

 The countdown to Christmas 2020 has officially begun!
 And while this year’s Christmas celebration may look a little more socially distanced than usual, it’s still a great time to catch up with colleagues and celebrate the end of a challenging year.

-No matter how large or small the budget is for the event it’s important not to underestimate the long-term value of planning an unforgettable office Christmas party.
-If you are not sure where to start, we have 5 steps to planning a memorable office Christmas party.
+No matter how large or small the budget is for your event, it’s important not to underestimate the long-term value of planning and hosting an office Christmas party If you are not sure where to start, here are 5 steps to planning a memorable celebration.

 THE PERFECT DATE

 It’s important to work with all of the management team to decide on the perfect date for the company Christmas party.

 Every department has different deadlines so it’s no point locking in a date and having half of the team stressing about a deadline that’s due the following day – the idea is to unwind, not cause more stress.

 It’s also important to ensure that most of the senior management team can be there, this can be the one time in a year for employees to meet with and speak to their CEO or senior manager in a social environment.

 On the other hand, don’t plan your office Christmas party for the 2 weeks leading up to Christmas Day as you may find many of your staff have already headed off on their family holidays.

 If you’re struggling to pick a date for your party, try setting up an online poll or survey which you can then email to your office and let the majority decide on the date for you!

 CHOOSE THE VENUE